 Another digit that follows after the solid particle ingression rating digit (or X for products that are not dust-resistant), which is the protection rating against water ingression.

 To read the whole IP code, find the corresponding numbers in the solid particle ingression rating table and the water ingression rating table.
 The particle size, water contact and description columns should give you an idea of what your new “toy” can withstand.
 Please keep in mind that some manufacturers (featured on a lot of online shops) confuse terms such as water resistant, water proof, dust protected, dust tight and might use incorrect terminology when describing their product.
-Survival Report tries to correct such mistakes through our verification system, but, generally, the IP ratings are provided by the manufacturer of the product or by the supplier of the product.
+Parcelux tries to correct such mistakes through our verification system, but, generally, the IP ratings are provided by the manufacturer of the product or by the supplier of the product.

 What Is A Solid Particle Defined As